 TIP: To add locations to EyeOnWater, contact your utility using the links in the Customer Service section of the Overview page.

-If you have more than one location linked to EyeOnWater, use the menu circled in red below to view usage at different locations.
+If you have more than one location linked to EyeOnWater, use the Account menu to view usage at different locations.

-Pressing the menu opens the Locations page.
-Tap a Location to select it and tap Done to view it on the Overview and Usage pages.
+Tapping ALL Accounts opens the Locations page.
+Tap a Location to select it, and tap Done to view it on the Overview and Usage pages.

 From the Overview screen you can: